 Brighten up your Blue Monday with our top 5 Career Tips

-January 15th otherwise known as Blue Monday, has been labelled as the most depressing day of the year.
+The third Monday in January is known as Blue Monday, it has been labelled as the most depressing day of the year.
 It’s hardly surprising when the Christmas festivities seem like a distant memory.
 The cold weather and dark mornings make us want to stay in bed and we are in desperate need of some sunshine to replenish our vitamin D.

 If you are feeling low about your job, then here are some tips on how you can inject some positive energy into your working life to help you over that January slump and reinvigorate your career for the rest of the year too.

 If you are struggling, then your manager needs to know.
 Far better to flag up issues in advance rather than wait until after you’ve either failed to deliver or made yourself ill.
 Share with them what you are finding tricky and suggest some practical ideas about what might help.
 For instance, maybe more realistic deadlines are needed, additional training or you just need some uninterrupted time working at home where you can get things done.
 Hopefully, your manager will listen and be supportive and you will feel much better.
 However, if not, then at least you’ve tried – and that may be confirmation that it is time to dust off your CV and look for something else.